ritwik12/Blog/_posts/2019-05-29-A-Basic-Neural_Network.md

 Just like this Artificial Neural Networks could be used in a number of ways such as Image Classifications, Natural language Processing, Voice recognition and a lot.

-TensorFlow is the latest and very reliable library or framework to build Networks.
+TensorFlow is the latest and very reliable library or framework to build Neural Networks.
 It also consists of visualisation toolkits such as TensorBoard and  a flexible, high-performance serving system to serve/ export models known as TensorFlow Serving.